datafold-dev/datafold/doc/source/index.rst

    :width: 300px
    :target: https://www.hm.edu/en/index.en.html

 ..
-Links used above -- the external links (outside datafold) open a new tab (which is why a
+Links used above -- the external links (outside datafold) open a new tab, which is why the
-.. raw-html directive is used (used from https://stackoverflow.com/a/11718325)
+.. raw-html directive is used (idea from https://stackoverflow.com/a/11718325)

 .. |python| raw:: html